Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 Fig.~\ref{fig:gasvel_modelling_results} presents the velocity field model and its corresponding residual velocity field.
 While the rotation imprint is well removed in the front part of the stripped tails (or where the model is constructed), the residual velocity significantly increases in the rear half of the stripped tails.
 To quantitatively examine the velocity field model, we performed the kernel density estimation for the residual velocity vs. the distance along the stripped tails.
 The estimation was carried out in the same regions as defined in Section \ref{subsec:overall properties}.
 As shown in Fig.~\ref{fig:reskde_regions_vel} and \ref{fig:reskde_tails_vel}, the median values of the residual velocity are close to zero within the inner $\sim40$ kpc, indicating the global velocity gradient of the ionized gas has been well modeled and subtracted from the observed velocity field.
 There is still considerable residual velocity beyond the distance of $\sim40$ kpc, presumably because the residual rotation no longer dominates the kinematics of the ionized gas there, while other motions such as turbulence may begin to play a role.

-The extension and kinematics of stripped tails are closely related to the original kinematic state of the ISM in galaxy disks and the effects of RPS.
-Since ESO~137-001 is a late-type spiral galaxy, the kinematics of the ionized gas in the galaxy disk should generally follow the stellar kinematics there.
-While the global velocity gradient is along the direction with a PA of $42\degr$, which is clearly different from the $9\degr$ PA of the stellar disk.
+The kinematics of stripped tails are closely related to the original kinematic state of the ISM in galaxy discs and the effects of RPS.
+Since ESO~137-001 is a late-type spiral galaxy, the kinematics of the ionized gas in the galaxy disc should generally follow the stellar kinematics there.
+While the direction of the global velocity gradient clearly deviates from the direction of the major axis of the stellar disc (PA: $42\degr$ vs. $9\degr$).
 This result highlights the influence of RPS on the kinematic properties of stripped gas.
 Considering this point, for ESO~137-001, we suggest it is not sufficient to adopt the stellar velocity field itself as a reference to model the velocity field of ionized gas in the stripped tails.
-Although the velocity gradient in the stripped tails could be originated from the rotation motion of the galaxy disk, the velocity vector in the direction where RPS acts must be taken into account.
+Although the velocity gradient in the stripped tails could be originated from the rotation motion of the galaxy disc, the velocity vector in the direction where RPS acts must be taken into account.